xcud/prompt-composer/README.md

 # Prompt Composer

+**Thesis**: System prompts are doing much of the heavy lifting in differentiating name-brand LLM performance from open weight self-hosted models.
+This project aspires to be a community-owned framework that can be injected into any workflow or client to improve the performance of any model.

 A modular system prompt composition framework that intelligently generates system prompts for AI assistants based on available tools, task complexity, and contextual information.

 ## Language Support